IBM/zopeneditor-about/README.md

 3. the z/OS Resources Table, which is a Web view built on top of Zowe Explorer that displays data sets, UNIX files and jobs in a sortable table,
 4. the Data Elements view, which is another sortable table for COBOL or PL/I program symbols,
 5. preprocessor support for COBOL and PL/I,
-6. custom macros support for HLASM, as well as
+6. custom macros support for HLASM,
-7. the IBM Dependency-Based Build user build VS Code Problems view integration.
+7. the IBM Dependency-Based Build user build VS Code Problems view integration,
+8. Language detection for data set members,
+9. Control flow diagrams for COBOL,
+10. Z Open Editor agent mode Model Context Protocol server.

 All users get a 90-day evaluation trial for these advanced capabilities.
 After that, the advanced capabilities will require an IBM Developer for z/OS Enterprise Edition license.
 IDzEE customers can unlock the features by using RSE API or separately distributed activation kits.
 For more information, see our [Documentation](https://ibm.github.io/zopeneditor-about/Docs/advanced_overview.html).